dalinlin-Wu/RepISD-Net/README.md

 # Learning an Efficient Infrared Small Target Detection Network via Structural Re-parameterization

+Our paper has been accepted by IEEE Transactions on Geoscience and Remote Sensing.

+We will release more interesting works about lightweight networks on infrared small target detection.

+Welcome to keep following our repository.
 ![outline](overall_structure.jpg)

 ## Algorithm Introduction

 Learning an Efficient Infrared Small Target Detection Network via Structural Re-parameterization

+Authors: Shuanglin Wu, Chao Xiao, Longguang Wang, Yingqian Wang, Jungang Yang, Wei An.

 We propose a powerful yet efficient network (RepISD-Net) for infrared small target detection to achieve high detection performance with a fast inference speed.
 Experiments on three public (e.g., NUAA-SIRST, NUDT-SIRST, and IRSTD-1k) datasets demonstrate the effectiveness and efficiency of our method.